Bill Houston (American football)

-William Glenn Houston (born August 22, 1951) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Jackson State University.
+William Glenn Houston (born August 22, 1951) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Jackson State Tigers.

-Early years
+Early life

 Houston attended Central High School.
 He enrolled at Northwest Mississippi Community College, where he was a starting wide receiver from 1969 to 1970.
 He later transferred to Jackson State University.

 At the time, he was part of a football program that had future NFL players Walter Payton, Eddie Payton, Robert Brazile, Jackie Slater, Emanuel Zanders, Roscoe Word and Don Reese.
 Houston was a starter at wide receiver.

 Professional career

 Dallas Cowboys

 Houston was signed as an undrafted free agent by the Dallas Cowboys after the 1974 NFL draft.
 He was a backup wide receiver behind Drew Pearson.
 He was waived on September 9, 1975.

 Seattle Seahawks

 On January 23, 1976, he was signed as a free agent by the expansion team Seattle Seahawks.
 He was released before the start of the season.